MohitGoel92/Venture-Capital-Profit-Prediction/README.md

 # Multiple-Linear-Regression

-We will explore be solving a simple business task using Multiple Linear Regression.
+We will be solving a simple business task using Multiple Linear Regression.

 **Task: Venture capital fund analysis**